resources-banner-image

 Using OpenCL for FPGA programming is a two-stage process:

-1. Code is written in OpenCL language (a subset of C)
+1. Code is written in the OpenCL language (a subset of C).

-2. The specific toolkit takes compiled OpenCL code as an input to produce the final FPGA image as an output
+2. The specific toolkit takes the compiled OpenCL code as input to produce the final FPGA image as output.

 FPGA programming using OpenCL is advantageous due to its conventional programming methodology, but keep in mind that learning how to leverage toolkit possibilities takes time.
 The good news is that the effort is well worth it based on the potential return on investment.

 Our objective was to solve practical problems using the FPGA SoC.
-First, Cyclone V FPGA from Intel was chosen because it is integrated into Terasic‘s De10-Nano SoC which is widely used in university programs—which is relevant to expanding the FPGA developer community.
+First, the Cyclone V FPGA from Intel was chosen because it is integrated into Terasic’s De10-Nano SoC, which is widely used in university programs — relevant to expanding the FPGA developer community.

 SoftServe chose the task of calculating a user’s heart rate based on readings taken only from the forehead region using a laptop’s integrated camera.